Back to Blog

 Pricing and Value Comparison

 When you calculate the true 25-year cost of ownership — not just the upfront price — Sunollo is often the most cost-effective option despite appearing more expensive at first glance.
-The budget installer’s S$7,000 system actually costs S$19,500 to S$34,500 once you add the missing optimisers, maintenance, and insurance over 25 years.
+The budget installer’s S$7,000 system actually costs S$19,500 to S$34,500 once you add the missing maintenance, insurance, monitoring, and inverter replacement over 25 years.
 Learn why total cost of ownership (TCO) is the only fair comparison metric.

 Equipment Comparison